 Periodontitis is categorized as one of the chronic inflammatory diseases causing the impairment of the integrity of toothsupporting tissues, such as gingiva, alveolar bone, and periodontal ligament, collectively known as the periodontium (ArefNezhad et al., 2022; Hajishengallis, 2015).
-It is reported that periodontitis in severe form has a prevalence of 11.2% (Nilsson, 2018).
-This globally problem has wide variety a manifestations, like bleeding during brushing or flossing.
-Also, tenderness and during chewing specific pain of substances, receding gums, sensitive teeth, the production of discoloring plaque, tooth mobility, and the loss of teeth are the more severe symptoms noted in periodontal diseases (Gasner and Schure, 2021).
+It is reported that periodontitis in severe form has a prevalence of 11.2% globally (Nilsson, 2018).
+This oral variety problem has wide а of manifestations. like bleeding during brushing or flossing.
+Also, tenderness and pain during chewing specific of substances, receding gums, sensitive teeth, the production of discoloring plaque, tooth mobility, and the loss of teeth are the more severe symptoms noted in periodontal diseases (Gasner and Schure, 2021).
 Many risk factors have been mentioned for disease development, especially diabetes mellitus, smoking, and poor oral hygiene (Lertpimonchai et al., 2017).
-Periodontitis has also been associated with some systemic conditions, such as diabetes. respiratory disorders, chronic renal disease, metabolic syndrome, and cardiovascular diseases (Craig, 2008; Irani et al., 2015; Preshaw and Bissett, 2019; Suzuki et al., 2010).
-Moreover, some oral anaerobic bacteria, including Treponema gingivalis, Porphyromonas denticola, and Tannerella forsythia, have a causative role in this disease (Socransky and Haffajee, 2005).
-Presently, the common therapeutic approach for periodontitis treatment is intra-pocket-targeted delivery of antibiotics systems in dental pharmacotherapy (Jain et al., 2008).
-However, It is associated with the risk of allergy, gastrointestinal and nephritis, hematological disorders, and nervous impairment system in cases with periodontal disorders who received this therapy (Heta Robo. and 2018).
-Fortunately, herbal therapy, complementary and alternative medicine, is considered an effective remedy for improving different diseases from ancient to the present time (Samadi et al., 2022; Rezaee-Tazangi et al., 2020).
+Periodontitis has also been associated with some systemic conditions, such as diabetes, respiratory disorders, chronic renal disease, metabolic syndrome, and cardiovascular diseases (Craig, 2008; Irani et al., 2015; Preshaw and Bissett, 2019; Suzuki et al., 2010).
+Moreover, some oral anaerobic bacteria, including Treponema Porphyromonas denticola. gingivalis, and Tannerella forsythia, have a causative role in this disease (Socransky and Haffajee, 2005).
+Presently, the common therapeutic approach for periodontitis treatment is intra-pocket-targeted delivery systems of antibiotics in dental pharmacotherapy (Jain et al., 2008).
+However, It is associated with the risk of nephritis, allergy, gastrointestinal and hematological disorders, and nervous system impairment in cases with periodontal disorders who received this therapy (Heta and Robo, 2018).
+Fortunately, herbal therapy, as complementary and alternative medicine, is considered an effective remedy for improving different diseases from ancient to the present time (Samadi et al., 2022; Rezaee-Tazangi et al., 2020).
 In this field, some popular herbal products, like Aloe vera, curcumin, Scutellaria baicalensis Georgi, and Melaleuca alternifolia have provided a promising outlook for the amelioration of this oral condition (Akbik et al., 2014; Bhat et al., 2018; Forouzanfar, 2020; Tankeu, 2014; Yang et al., 2012; Zanuzzo et al., 2017).
 Furthermore, reports showed that some nanotechnology-based drug delivery systems, e.g. nanoparticles (NPs), liposomes, nanomicelles, branched dendrimers, and nanocapsules have good potential in medicine (Rezaei-Tazangi et al., 2021; Suri et al., 2007).
-Interestingly, has been declared that formulations formed on the basis of nanotechnology have a higher ability in treating various disorders (Barkat et al., 2020).
-These nano-based herbal formulations can also overcome pharmacological obstacles of herbal medicine, like weak water solubility and bioavailability, and instability (Rezaei-Tazangi et al., 2021).
+Interestingly, it has been declared that herbal formulations formed on the basis of nanotechnology have a higher ability in treating various disorders (Barkat et al., nano-based 2020).
+These herbal formulations can also overcome pharmacological obstacles of herbal medicine, like weak water solubility and bioavailability, and instability (Rezaei-Tazangi et al., 2021).
 This is the first study in which the efficiency of some popular herbal and nano-based herbal products on periodontitis through a mechanistic insight was discussed.